 (including Shared items and Team Drives)

 (including Shared items)

-- You have 2 types of migration in the Spinbackup for Business solution and 5 types of migration in the Spinbackup for Individuals solution.
+- You have two types of migration in the Spinbackup for Business solution and five types of migration in the Spinbackup’s solution for Individuals.

 |Spinbackup for Business||Spinbackup for Individuals|